This page contains information regarding:

 Freedom from Harassment Policy

-Harassing behavior or harassment because of race, religion, color, national origin, sex, handicap, height, weight, age, or veteran status of students by other students is unlawful under both Alaska and federal law.
-It is also contrary to AVTEC's commitment to provide a stable learning environment.
+Harassing behavior or harassment of students due to any of Alaska’s eleven protected classes (listed above), or for any reason; is unlawful under Alaska law.
 AVTEC does not tolerate any harassment of students.
-It is the practice of AVTEC that all contact between students, teachers, and other employees of AVTEC be respectful, be of a nature which does not make a person feel uncomfortable, and be conducive to creating a stable learning environment.
+It is the practice of AVTEC that all contact between students, teachers, and other employees of AVTEC be in keeping with respect for the individual, be of a nature which does not make a person feel uncomfortable, and be conducive to creating a stable learning environment.
 This includes speech, clothing, or carrying personal items in public that contain obscene, profane, or offensive language, gestures, pictures, or symbols.

-Reports of harassment will be investigated.
+Reports of discrimination and/or harassment will be investigated.
 Anyone found to be in violation will be subject to disciplinary action.
 For more information, contact the AVTEC Equal Rights Compliance Officer.

 Alcohol and Drug Policy